JAGGU94/Melanoma_Assignment/README.md

 Model3 resolves class imbalance using augmentor technique.
 Accuracy and loss function fits very well.
 The accuracy and loss varies with
  -  Model overfitting issue is solved.
  -  Class rebalance helps in augmentation and achieving the best Training and validation accuracy.
+ -  CNN can be effectively used to classify images.